Federal inmate set for state execution denied transfer to Oklahoma custody

 “The crimes for which Hanson is serving time in federal custody were committed after his involvement in the murders of Mary Bowles and Jerald Thurman," he wrote.
 "Of what reasonable purpose is there for him to remain in federal custody — at taxpayers’ expense — when he can and should be delivered to Oklahoma authorities for the rendition of the punishment he received here?”

-Kunzweiler listed several state and federal agencies from which he has sought assistance in the matter, and a spokeswoman for Oklahoma AG John O'Connor said O'Connor has reached out to a BOP regional director "to see if he will reconsider his refusal to transfer Hanson to Oklahoma."
+Kunzweiler listed several state and federal agencies from which he has sought assistance in the matter, and a spokeswoman for Oklahoma Attorney General John O'Connor said O'Connor has reached out to a Bureau of Prisons regional director "to see if he will reconsider his refusal to transfer Hanson to Oklahoma."

-BOP's Office of Public Affairs declined to comment for this story, stating "based on privacy, safety, and security reasons, we do not comment on inmate's conditions of confinement, to include transfers or reasons for transfers."
+The bureau's Office of Public Affairs declined to comment for this story, stating that "based on privacy, safety, and security reasons, we do not comment on inmate's conditions of confinement, to include transfers or reasons for transfers."

-The Tulsa World has submitted a Freedom of Information Act records request to the agency seeking an internal document that could clarify the conditions under which the decision was made.
+The Tulsa World has submitted a Freedom of Information Act records request to the bureau seeking an internal document that could clarify the conditions under which the decision was made.

 “Mary Bowles and Jerald Thurman deserve justice, as do their surviving family members,” Kunzweiler said.
 “It has been 23 years since their murders and the judicial system has afforded Hanson all of the due process he is entitled to."

-Hanson and his co-defendant Victor Miller kidnapped Bowles, 77, from a mall parking lot in late August 1999 and drove her to remote north Tulsa County, where Thurman, 44, happened to be picking up a load of dirt in the area at the time.
+Hanson and his co-defendant Victor Miller kidnapped Bowles, 77, from the Tulsa Promenade mall parking lot in late August 1999 and drove her to a remote part of north Tulsa County, while Thurman, 44, happened to be picking up a load of dirt in the area.

-Prosecutors maintained that Hanson killed Bowles after Miller killed Thurman, and each were convicted of both murders in separate jury trials in 2001 and 2002 in Tulsa County District Court.
+Prosecutors maintained that Hanson killed Bowles after Miller killed Thurman, and each was convicted of both murders in separate jury trials in 2001 and 2002 in Tulsa County District Court.

-The juries sentenced Hanson to death in Bowles' murder and life without parole in Thurman's murder, and Miller to death for Thurman's murder and life without parole for Bowles' murder.
+The juries sentenced Hanson to death for Bowles' murder and life without parole for Thurman's murder and Miller to death for Thurman's murder and life without parole for Bowles' murder.

-The Oklahoma Court of Criminal Appeals overturned Hanson's death sentence in 2003 but he received the same fate at a resentencing trial in 2006, which OCCA has upheld since 2009.
+The Oklahoma Court of Criminal Appeals overturned Hanson's death sentence in 2003, but he received the same fate at a resentencing trial in 2006, which that court has upheld since 2009.

-The Tulsa County District Attorney's Office dropped its pursuit of the death penalty in the case in 2015, citing the expressed need from the victim's family for finality.
+The Tulsa County District Attorney's Office dropped its pursuit of the death penalty in Miller's case in 2015, citing the victim's family's expressed need for finality.